CareDailyAI/botlab/README.md

 **Note:** You must have Python 3  on your computer to install the composer framework.

-The installer file will download the composer framework and all the dependecies needed to run composer.
+The installer file will download the composer framework and all the dependencies needed to run composer.

 ##Documentation